THIS INVALUABLE TRAINING OPPORTUNITY IS FOR YOU — RIGHT HERE AND RIGHT NOW

 Over the last 15 years over a third of Scots have stopped reading printed daily newspapers.
-Literary pages have been a casualty of cuts in many of these papers and yet book publishing is alive and well and healthy, with more books published than ever before.
+Arts pages have been a casualty of cuts in many of these papers but the Arts themselves – whether that be books, music, performing arts or visual arts — are robust.

 New platforms for criticism are appearing and print media critics are enjoying a new audience.
 Critics with many years of experience of print and broadcast journalism are making the transition to online spaces – whether they be digital visitors or inhabitants, or indeed commissioners, writers or managers – with instant access to the public.
 Many of the online voices sharing in this vital exchange are new or newly liberated from more traditional platforms.
 They have something to share.
 Something fresh and fun in their approach.
 But online content is often unedited and unaccountable.
 Does that matter?
 Or will the intelligent reader seek out the criticism they want to read?

 We want to support Emerging Critics.
 Learn skills from the very best of Scotland’s Arts journalists and share ideas, discover opportunities.
 Apply now for one of the limited number of places available starting April 2018.